IECDB AO 2007-08

 Dear Council Member Litwiller:

-This opinion is in response to your letters of March 24 and March 30, 2005, requesting an opinion from the Iowa Ethics and Campaign Disclosure Board pursuant to Iowa Code section 68B.32A(11) and Board rules 351—1.2 and 1.3.
-We note at the outset that the Board’s jurisdiction is limited to the application of Iowa Code chapters 68A and 68B, Iowa Code section 8.7, and rules in Iowa Administrative Code chapter 351.
+This opinion is in response to your email letter of August 6, 2007, requesting an opinion from the Iowa Ethics and Campaign Disclosure Board pursuant to Iowa Code section 68B.32A(II) and Board rule 351-1.2.
+We note at the outset that the Board's jurisdiction is limited to the application of Iowa Code chapters 68A and 68B, Iowa Code section 8.7, and rules in Iowa Administrative Code chapter 351.
 Advice in a Board opinion, if followed, constitutes a defense to a subsequent complaint based on the same facts and circumstances.

 BY DIRECTION AND VOTE OF THE BOARD

 Submitted by: W. Charles Smithson, Board Legal Counsel

 1 See Iowa Code section 68B.2A(1)"a" and more specifically "c."